kniEngine/kni/README.md

 If you think you have found a bug or have a feature request, use our [issue tracker](https://github.com/kniengine/kni/issues).
 Before opening a new issue, please search to see if your problem has already been reported.
 Try to be as detailed as possible in your issue reports.

-If you need help using Kni or have other questions we suggest you post on our [community forums](http://community.monogame.net).
+If you need help using Kni or have other questions we suggest you post on our [discussions forums](https://github.com/kniEngine/kni/discussions).
 Please do not use the GitHub issue tracker for personal support requests.

 If you are interested in contributing fixes or features to Kni, please read our [contributors guide](CONTRIBUTING.md) first.